Emmotes/ic_spoilers/docs/blessings.md

             <span style="margin-left: 8px;">Local</span>
         </span>
         <span class="blessingsTableEffect">
-            <span style="margin-left: 8px;">Increases the damage of all Champions by X% for each Undead Champion in the formation, stacking additively.</span>
+            <span style="margin-left: 8px;">Increases the damage of Champions with a total ability score of 80 or higher by X.</span>
         </span>
     </span>
     <span class="blessingsTableRow">